 The space as a service (SPaaS) business model is taking the real estate world by storm.
 Businesses like the multibillion-dollar WeWork thrust SPaaS into the spotlight.

 Space as a service is redefining the relationship between tenants and property owners while simplifying the leasing process.
+It’s also changing how we collectively work and even altering the very fabric of our cities and neighborhoods.
 But what is it, and how does it work?
-Read on to find out how you can benefit from this new trend.
+Read on to find out how you can benefit from this new trend and how technology can help you optimize your property for space as a service.

 This post covers: